 - The injured worker cannot choose just any doctor to provide treatment for their work-related injury.
 The employer has the right to choose the doctor for at least the first appointment.
 Depending on the employer, the worker will either have the right to choose a different doctor from the employer’s Medical Provider Network, or they’ll be able to choose any doctor who accepts workers’ compensation insurance after the first 30 days of their medical treatment.

 - In the first 90 days after a claim, the workers’ compensation insurer may request that the worker undergo a Panel Qualified Medical Evaluation (PQME).
 These evaluations may result in a denial of the worker’s claim.
 Many workers choose to speak with an attorney before their PQME to learn more about their rights.

 Finding legal help from someone who understands the California workers’ compensation claim process

 While your employer has a duty to pay for your medical care and provide a portion of the wages you’ve lost after you’re hurt on the job, it isn’t always easy to get workers’ compensation benefits.
-You may need experienced legal help—like the help that you’ll receive from the dedicated and professional Whittier workers’ compensation lawyers at Hanning & Sacchetto.
+You may need experienced legal help—like the help that you’ll receive from the dedicated and professional Whittier workers’ compensation lawyers at Hanning & Sacchetto, LLP.
 Our seasoned California workers’ compensation benefits attorneys can help you get the money you need when you’re hurt, so that you can stop worrying about how your bills will be paid and focus on getting better.
 Contact our southern California offices after a workplace injury to get an evaluation of your workers’ compensation case.